Student Advising and Selected Information

 Teaching fellows are usually advanced doctoral students.
 They serve as instructors in classes and work under the supervision of the Department Chair.
 The Department Chair assigns a faculty mentor for each teaching fellow.
 Although the teaching fellow generally requires less supervision and monitoring than the teaching assistant, the amount of supervision needed will vary depending upon prior teaching experience.
 They generally teach two sections each semester.

-Office assistantships are assigned to expedite transactions between students, faculty and the administration in the LSOE.
-Office assistantships support the work of Department Chairs, Program Coordinators, and Deans.
+Administrative assistantships are assigned to expedite transactions between students, faculty and the administration in the LSOE, and support the work of Department Chairs, Program Coordinators, and Deans.
 Administrative assistants generally work twenty hours a week from September 1 to May 31.
 Additionally, a small number of administrative assistants are hired by the office of Graduate Student Services to assist in student advising during the summer months.